 How much does each generation owe?

-According to the New York Life study, here’s how much each generation owes on average:
+According to the Credit Karma study — which pulled data from 78 million of their members — here’s how much each generation owes on average:

-Raneri tells Moneywise that Gen X is in their high earning years in their careers.
+Raneri told Moneywise earlier this year that Gen X is in their high earning years in their careers.
 “I think that they're getting just more money in general, and spending more money.”

 She adds that people of this generation may be nearing retirement age and are likely reluctant to tap into their savings for their golden years — leading them to rely on credit cards instead.